‘The only thing necessary for the triumph of evil is for good people to do nothing’ – Philosopher Edmund Burke

 Online materials are available, and more are being developed for use across all Upstander Programs.
 Get in touch to find out more.

 Courage to Care programs are also available in other states.
-Visit Courage to Care NSW, Courage to Care Qld and Courage to Care WA to find out more.
+Visit couragetocare.org.au to find out more.

 It is only with the support of our wonderful community that we can truly make racism and discrimination a thing of the past.